dice-group/tentris-paper-benchmarks/README.md

 [Ansible](https://www.ansible.com/overview/how-ansible-works) is an automation that uses plain SSH connections to configure systems according to a so called playbook.
 A playbook defines a target statefor a system and Ansible takes steps to transform the current state into the desired state.
-Ansible is executed on a so called control node (For example your PC, laptop, workstation, ...) and connects to one or more managed nodes (For example a server, VM, remote PC, ...)
+Ansible is executed on a so called control node (For example your PC, laptop, workstation, ...) and connects to one or more managed nodes (For example a server, VM, remote PC, ...).

 ### Preperation

 Install Ansible on your control node using the official install guide: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

+This playbook was tested with `Jinja2==3.0.3` and `ansible==5.7.0`.

 Prepare your Ansible inventory.
 Ansible usues a so called inventory to know which managed nodes to connect to and apply some settings to hosts.